-Gap A19: Enterprise Operations: Level of Automation/Autonomy and Artificial Intelligence (Al).
-Neither the current regulatory framework nor existing standards support fully autonomous flights at this time.

-- 1) Develop standards and guidelines for the safety, performance, and interoperability of fully autonomous flights, taking into account all relevant factors needed to support the seamless integration of UAS into the NAS.
-These include: type of aircraft/UA, operators/pilots/crew, air traffic controllers, airspace service suppliers/providers, lost link procedures, human factors/human-machine interactions as well as levels of human intervention, etc. - 2) Encourage the development of standards to address fully autonomous flights, per the FAA Reauthorization Act of 2018 and the needs of the UAS industry and end users. - Encourage the development of consistent, uniform, harmonized, standardized, and aviation field- acceptable definitions of terms like autonomy, automation, autonomous, Al, machine learning, deep learning, etc. This will lay a foundation for identification of correct and incorrect definitions/ terminologies
+Gap A19: Enterprise Operations: Level of Automation/Autonomy and Artificial Intelligence (AI).
+Neither the current regulatory framework nor existing standards support fully autonom ous flights at this time.
+R&D Needed: Yes Recommend ation: 1) Develop standards and guidelines for the safety, performance, and interoperability of fully autonomous flights, taking into account all relevant factors needed to support the seamless integration of UAS into the NAS.
+These include: type of aircraft/UA, operators/pilots/crew, air traffic controllers, airspace service suppliers/providers, los st link procedures, human factors/human-machine interactions as well as levels of human intervention, etc. 2) Encourage the development of standards to address fully autonomous flights, per the FAA Reauthorization Act of 2018 and the needs of the UAS industry and end users.
+3) Encourage the development of consistent, uniform, harmonized, standardized, and aviation field-acceptable definitions of terms like autonomy, automation, autonomous, Al, machine learning, deep learning, etc. This will lay a foundation for identification of correct and incorrect definitions/ terminologies.